 Zoe is the Deputy Head at TLAS as well as a Class Teacher.
 Zoe has a background in both Steiner and State teaching; she uses these different skills to create a blended approach to education at The London Acorn School.
 With an MA in Applied Theatre, Zoe makes the curriculum come alive with drama and storytelling.
 As a qualified Mountain Leader, Zoe is also passionate about the outdoors and caring for the natural world.
 In her spare time, Zoe is likely to be campervanning with her young family at the coast or in the mountains.

 Emily joined The London Acorn School in 2018 having worked within the financial sector for over 18 years – 7 years of this within Independent Education.
 As our School Business Manager and part of the senior leadership team, Emily manages the efficient day to day functioning of the School office and support staff.
-Away from School Emily keeps busy looking after her young family with whom she enjoys spending time outdoors canoeing, cycling and skiing.
+Away from school, Emily keeps busy with her young family and enjoys cycling, swimming and spending time outdoors.

 Helga has been a Kindergarten teacher since 2002 and joined the London Acorn School in 2016 after finishing her Steiner Early Years Teacher Training Course.
 She finds the Steiner approach very inspiring and she loves being with the children.
 She enjoys spending her free time with family and friends.